SSWConsulting/SSW.Rules.Content/rules/containerize-sql-server/rule.md

 `youtube: fFpDf5si_Hw`
 **Video: Run SQL Server in Docker!
 (5 min)**

-In the video Jeff walks through how and why to run SQL in a container.
-However you should not use the Docker image he choose to use in the video.
+In the video, Jeff walks through how and why to run SQL in a container.
+However, you should not use the Docker image he chose to use in the video.

 For SQL Server with Docker you have a couple of choices being:
 * **Azure-Sql-Edge** - `mcr.microsoft.com/azure-sql-edge` (recommended)